thevsstech/react-native-toast/README.md

 ```

 ## Usage
-to use toast first wrap your application or screen with toast
+to use toast first wrap your application or screen with toast like shown before

 ```js
 import Toast from "rn-toast";